vlizBE/dcafs/docs/DAS Core manual.md

 Major features not mentioned:
 * telnet (user interface for commands that is also writable)
 * TaskManager (a scheduling engine using xml scripts)
-* Email (control das and can be a source/writable and used for alerts etc)
+* Email (control dcafs and can be a source/writable and used for alerts etc)
 * Collectors (a variant on forward)
 * Valmap (a variant on generic)
 * trans (a tcp server, that can act as a telnet client or a stream)